marobi/Pico_6502_v4/README.md

 # Pico_6502_v4

 ***NOTE I discontinued further development on this version.
 For further development see the Pico_6502_v4_ehbasic project.
+Main reason is that the MSBASIC can not be extended with more commands.
+All commands need to fit into one page (256bytes)

 this version is my take of the NEO6502 memulator supporting a 320x240 256 color display, dual buffered.